-If you were to fill your lungs with air at 10 metres (33 feet).
-And if you were to hold your breath and come to the surface, your lungs would attempt to expand to twice the size they were at the depth of 10 metres by the time you reach the surface.
+If you fill your lungs with air at 10 metres (33 feet) and hold your breath and come to the surface, the air in your lungs want to expand to twice the volume by the time you reach the surface.

 If your lungs are fully inflated already, there’s no way they could double in size without injury.
 Even if your lungs were able to double in size, your rib-cage would prevent this amount of expansion.

-A lung rupture of this nature is extremely serious and dangerous and should be avoided at all costs.
+A lung rupture or pulmonary barotrauma of this nature is extremely serious and dangerous and should be avoided at all costs.

 I hope you enjoyed this article about what is the most important rule in scuba diving

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkeling, in the comments below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof Gopro’s!